paulstefanday/Purpose/README.md

 # Purpose

 ### What will purpose do?
 Provide a free space for job ad's for the non profit sector

-Allows you to do advanced demographic querying outputting unique id's which can then be used to search other services that have those id's assosiated.

 ### Setup
 1. Rethinkdb with homebrew: brew update && brew install rethinkdb</li>